nathanpuri/website/src/pages/path.md

 MAIN PRACTICE

-          -Three statements of Garab Dorje integrated with mTha-Chen -Body is deity, speech is mantra, action is Ganachakrapuja
+          -Three statements of Garab Dorje integrated with mTha-Chen "The cause of buddhahood comes by way of explanation by the precious guru." -Tantra without Syllables

+          -Body is deity, speech is mantra, action is Ganachakrapuja

 DEDICATION